 The Directors consider that the fair value of the investment cannot be reliably measured and so, as permitted by IFRS, the asset is stated at original cost.
 There is a risk that in the future this investment falls in value and the Group is unable to realise its accounting value.
 TomCo continues to monitor the progress of Red Leaf and in the event that the value is deemed by the Group to have declined, an impairment will be recognised.
-No such impairment has occurred to date.Red Leaf is currently completing its permitting for Seep Ridge.
-Following this they are expected to start constructing an Early Production System capsule.
-The value of the Red Leaf investment also depends upon the viability of the EcoShale technology, further details of which are included in Note 9.
+The Directors believe no such impairment has occurred to date.
+Red Leaf has completed its permitting for Seep Ridge and has started constructing the EPS Capsule.